Gustavotc/dsmovie/README.md

 ## 💻 Project

-Fullstack Website project to list and rate movies with database persistence and REST API communication.
+Fullstack Website project to list and rate movies with database persistence and REST API communication. <br>
+If you want to visit the website, just click [here](<https://gustavotch-dsmovie.netlify.app>) and wait a few minutes to the server start.

 ## :hammer_and_wrench: Features